 Signs that could mean that you have a vaginal infection:

 - Vaginal discharge that is white and lumpy – looks like cottage cheese (common with vaginal yeast infections)

 - Vaginal discharge looks like pus or is green, yellow or gray in color

 - Vaginal discharge that is bloody, when you are not on your period

 - The discharge has an odor

 - Itchiness, redness, or swelling in the vaginal area

 Lots of girls get yeast infections, especially if they have just finished a course of antibiotics or the weather is hot.
 Yeast infections are not caused by having sex.
-However, if you have had sex and now you have symptoms, you should see your health care provider and get tested for an STI (sexually transmitted infection).
+However, if you’ve had sex and now you have symptoms, you should see your HCP and get tested for an STI (sexually transmitted infection).

 Either way, you should see your health care provider if your vaginal discharge has changed.